 - If you have entered any financial details, contact your bank immediately and tell them that you have been the victim of an email scam.
 Do not wait to contact us before doing this.

-- If you have entered your University password, change it using Account Manager.
+- If you have entered your University password, you should change it on your My Account page.
 If you have used this password on other accounts, change it on those as well.

 - Contact the Service Desk so we can advise you what to do next.